 Flowering & Fragrance

-The orange-red flowers appear late in the wintertime and continue into the spring.
+The orange-red flowers appear in late winter and continue into the spring.

-First, a 1′ foot long flower spike appears.
+First, 1′ foot long flower stalks appears.
 Next racemes of bell-shaped flowers grow.

 As with all Echeveria plants, the flowers are attractive to pollinators and hummingbirds when planted outdoors.